-Android 4.1.2 update rolling out to Nexus 7, brings landscape mode for home screenAlex Wagner - Senior News Editor
+Android 4.1.2 update rolling out to Nexus 7, brings landscape mode for home screenAlex Wagner - Editorial Director of News and Content

 Heads up, Nexus 7 owners, because it looks like you've got an update headed your way.
 A bump up to Android 4.1.2 has begun rolling out to the Nexus 7, and EETimes has posted up some screenshots of the update to help provide some information on it.
 According to the images, the update weighs in at 31.3MB and is build number JZO54K.
 Included in the update are stability and performance improvements, bug fixes and the ability to rotate the Nexus 7's home screen into landscape orientation.